LukeShortCloud/rootpages/markdown/ansible.md

 * Go
 * MongoDB 3.3

-The `Makefile` supports building packges for Debian and RHEL based distributions as well creating Docker containers.
+The `Makefile` supports building packages for Debian and RHEL based distributions as well creating Docker containers.

 ```
 $ make deb